 - Utilities, such as gas and electricity.
 Before you sign a lease, you should ask what the estimated monthly utility costs will be.
 You'll have to pay deposits to the utility companies before they will turn on your lights, heat, etc.

 Columbus is a very large city.
 So make sure the apartment or house you rent is either within walking/biking distance of campus or close to a bus route that will take you to campus.

 - Main campus (for all undergraduates and music and nursing graduate students)

 - M.B.A program (graduate)

 Capital's main campus is located in a small, safe community called Bexley.
 Most apartments or rental homes in Bexley are within walking or biking distance of Capital.

-Capital University Law School and the M.B.A. program are both located in downtown Columbus.
+Capital University Law School is located in downtown Columbus.